-Three key contributions in the proposed method are (1) the use of player-centric snippets as model input, (2) per-player feature extraction with the two-stream I3D network [10] and (3) the use of feature suppression and zero-padding in graph attention networks (GATs) [96] for feature contextualisation.
+Three key contributions in the proposed method are (1) the use of player-centric snippets as model input, (2) per-player feature extraction with the two-stream I3D network [10] and (3) the use of feature suppression and zero-padding in graph attention networks (GATs) [82] for feature contextualisation.
 The player snippets are obtained using an Aggregated Channel Features (ACF) person detector [25] and a virtual camera that zooms in on each detected player, creating a standardised video frame cut-out.
 Feature suppression is the ability of a GAT to diminish large activations in a player embedding that correlate to a wrongly identified action class.
-Zero-padding is an approach to fill a graph with N player embeddings when less than N players are detected, without affecting the self-attention mechanism.

-The proposed method is designed upon the Actor Relation Graph (ARG) [99] as baseline, a state-of-the-art method for action and activity recognition in volleyball.
+The proposed method is designed upon the Actor Relation Graph (ARG) [84] as baseline, a state-of-the-art method for action and activity recognition in volleyball.
 We show that the baseline is not directly applicable to soccer videos and that the proposed method performs better.
 Furthermore, we created the Soccer Dataset to train and evaluate our model.
 The dataset is created for this study only, although we show how one could construct a similar dataset.